 • University of Nebraska– Online BA in Sociology

-English majors maintain an average 3.3 GPA while studying the literary composition of works from Tolstoy to Tolkien.
+English majors maintain an average 3.3 GPA while studying works from Tolstoy to Tolkien.
 Four years of high school English have already given you the reading and writing skills to continue analyzing texts.
 Being proficient in the #1 most widely spoken language helps authors, proofreaders, content marketers, and more.

 • American Public University– B.A. in English Online

 • Thomas Edison State University– BA in English Online

 12. Public Relations